-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02"), which increases transparency and comparability among companies accounting for lease transactions.
-The most significant change of this update will require the recognition by a lessee of lease assets and liabilities on its balance sheet for operating lease arrangements with lease terms greater than 12 months.
-This update will require a modified retrospective application which includes a number of optional practical expedients related to the identification and classification of leases commenced before the effective date.
-This ASU is effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2018.
-The adoption of this guidance will result in the recognition of additional assets and liabilities of approximately \$0.3 million related to the Company's operating leases within its Consolidated Balance Sheets.
+In February 2016, the FASB issued ASU No. 2016-02, "Lease (Topic 842)" ("ASU 2016-02"), which increases transparency and comparability among companies accounting for lease transactions.
+The Company adopted this guidance effective January 1, 2019 using a modified retrospective application and recorded a cumulative-effect adjustment at the beginning of the period of adoption.
+The adoption resulted in the recognition of \$0.3 million of additional assets and liabilities related to the Company's operating leases within its Condensed Consolidated Balance Sheets.
+See Note 8 for further details.